 - US Coast Guard: The Boating Safety Division provides information on laws and regulations, safety, and other resources.

 - NASBLA: The National Association of State Boating Law Administrators provides information on state boating agencies.

-The US Coast Guard’s Boating Safety Mobile App is a great tool to use.
-The app is a hub for state information, safety checklists, calling features to report pollution and suspicious activity, and more.
+The US Coast Guard’s Boating Safety Mobile App is a great tool.
+The app is a hub for state information, safety checklists, and calling features to report pollution and suspicious activity.